 Read Next: Mars City and the hyperloop.

 If you follow my insta stories then you know that you'll find us here at least once or twice a week as this location really hits the spot.
 This gem is situated within the FIVE Hotel (where the Viceroy used to be) and has mouthwatering sushi and seafood dishes, awesome staff and the most amazing views of Dubai from Palm.
 Plus if you're looking for an excuse to take your latest Louis out to play, its not going to look out of place as the dress code is pretty glam, day and night.
-Every Tuesday from 6pm until 9:30 is Ladies Night where you'll receive three complimentary drinks but you'll probably be back within a few days and not mind paying.
+Every Tuesday from 6pm until 9:30 is Ladies Night where you'll receive three complimentary drinks but you'll probably be back within a few days and not mind paying full price.
 (Bookings on 052 900 4868)

 Cove Beach Club